 3. Hardware Failure

-4. Catastrophic Events/Theft
+4. Catastrophic Events / Theft

 The threat of catastrophic events such as fire, flooding, lightning, and power failure is always a concern.
 Such events can wipe out data in a millisecond with no warning.
 Theft is also a data loss risk that companies must address.
-While advances in technology like anytime/anywhere connectivity, portability, and the communication/information sharing capabilities of social media and crowdsourcing have revolutionized business – the risk for theft is even greater due to this increase.

 More people are doing daily business on their laptops, iPads, and mobile phones.
 They also carry around portable media like thumb drives, USB sticks, and CDs.
 Physical theft of any of these devices can spell big trouble.